stakewise/v3-operator/README.md

 ...
 ```

-- `--target-key` is a target validator public key to which the source validators will be consolidated.
+- `--target-public-key` is a target validator public key to which the source validators will be consolidated.
 It must be a compounding validator.
-If you want to convert 0x01 validators to 0x02 compound validators, you can use the `consolidate` with same key in `--source-public-keys` and `--target-key` parameters.
+If you want to convert 0x01 validators to 0x02 compound validators, you can use the `consolidate` with same key in `--source-public-keys` and `--target-public-key` parameters.

 ```bash
 ./operator consolidate --vault=0x000...  --source-public-keys=0x001 --target-public-key=0x001